The Role of Regression Testing: Preventing Software Quality Regression

 2. Automated Regression Testing

-Automated testing uses tools to execute pre-written test scripts on the software automatically.
-This method is faster, more reliable, and can handle a large volume of tests, making it ideal for frequent and comprehensive regression testing.
+Automated testing uses tools to execute pre‑written test scripts on the software automatically.
+Popular automation frameworks such as Selenium and CI/CD integrations like Jenkins or GitHub Actions make this method faster, more reliable, and capable of handling a large volume of tests, making it ideal for frequent and comprehensive regression testing.

 3. Selective Regression Testing